Contact

 Supported Living Services

-Supported living services provide participants with a variety of individualized services to support living independently in the community.
-Supported living services are individualized to the participant’s needs and interests as documented in the participant’s person-centered plan and must be delivered in a personalized manner.
+Supported Living Services provide participants with a variety of individualized services to support living independently in the community.
+Supported Living Services are individualized to the participant’s needs and interests as documented in the participant’s person-centered plan and must be delivered in a personalized manner.

-1. Supported living services assists the participant to:
+1. Supported Living Services assists the participant to:

 1. learn self-direction and problem-solving related to performing activities of daily living and instrumental activities of daily living required for the participant to live independently; and